Mike Gillislee Back To ‘100 Percent’ For Patriots After Hamstring Injury

 He added: “It feels great.
 I went out there, and I think I missed a step because I was studying.
 I took visual reps each and every day.
 I studied, and I was able to go out there (Tuesday) and fly around a little bit.”

 Gillislee initially suffered the injury back in April, when he still was a member of the Buffalo Bills.
-He acknowledged it was difficult to miss time but knew doing so was necessary.
+He acknowledged it was difficult to miss time, but he knew doing so was necessary.

 “As far as injuries, that’s something that no football player in the world can control,” Gillislee said.
 “It’s something that’s been bothering me, but I’m good now.”